Non-identical moir\'e twins in bilayer graphene: Determining the moir e wavelength by magneto transport measurements

 By using magneto transport measurements we can determine the magnetic field at which one flux quantum threads the supperlattice unit cell.
 To obtain this we plot the longitudinal resistance as a function of the gate voltage (or carrier density) and 1$/B$, Fig. \ref{Magneto-transport}.
-In this plot we can see the appearance of equally spaces horizontal lines that appear when the Landau fans coming from the charge neutrality point and the satellite peaks intercept each other.
+In this plot we can see the appearance of equally spaced horizontal lines that appear when the Landau fans coming from the charge neutrality point and the satellite peaks intercept each other.
 It is important to remark that this is a purely geometrical effect and gives therefore a very accurate estimation of the moir\'e superlattice size \cite{Hunt2013}.

-We obtain a space between these horizontal lines corresponding to $B_{0}=24.16$ T and $B_{0}=22.69$ T, this corresponds to $\lambda$=14.1$\pm$0.4 nm and $\lambda$=14.5$\pm$0.3 nm for $0^{\circ}$ and $60^{\circ}$, respectively.
+We obtain a space between these horizontal lines corresponding to $B_{0}=24.16$ T and $B_{0}=22.69$ T. This corresponds to $\lambda$=14.1$\pm$0.4 nm and $\lambda$=14.5$\pm$0.3 nm for $0^{\circ}$ and $60^{\circ}$, respectively.

-\subsection{Temperature dependence and thermally activated regimes for the local and non-local resistance}
+\section{Temperature dependence and thermally activated regimes for the local and non-local resistance}

-In our local measurements we observe different transport regimes at the CNP: first a thermally activated regimen, fit with an Arrhenious law and a hopping regime for temperatures lower than $<10$ K. In Fig. \ref{activationZero}, we plot an example for the activation regime of the CNP for the measurements at $0^{\circ}$ in local and non-local configuration.
-The values for the local energy gaps at the CNP for different alignments are summarized in Table \ref{gaps}.
+In our local measurements we observe different transport regimes at the CNP: first a thermally activated regime, fit with an Arrhenius law, and a hopping regime for temperatures lower than $10$ K. In Fig. \ref{activationZero}, we plot an example for the activation regime of the CNP for the measurements at 0$^{\circ}$, 30$^{\circ}$, 60$^{\circ}$ and 120$^{\circ}$ in local (a) and non-local (b) configuration, sample I. The values for the local and non-local energy gaps at the CNP for different alignments are summarized in the main text and in Fig. \ref{activationZero}c.

-Differently at the satellite peaks we do not observe any activation regime, Fig. \ref{activationSat}.
-This might be due to the presence of a very small energy gap that is washed out by disorder, a short discussion of this can be found in the main text.

-If we compare the energy gap obtained from the local and no-local measurements, for the $0^{\circ}$ and $120^{\circ}$ measurements, we can easily see that, as expected, there is about factor of three of difference between these energy gaps \cite{Yamamoto2015,Endo2019}.
-It is also important to notice that the extracted values for the energy gaps, local and non-local, are at least a factor of two larger than previously reported \cite{Endo2019}, this reaffirms the high quality of our samples.
+If we compare the energy gap obtained from the local and non-local measurements, for the $0^{\circ}$ and $120^{\circ}$ measurements, we can easily see that, as expected, there is approximately a factor of three of difference between these energy gaps, in agreement with \cite{Yamamoto2015,Endo2019}, and supporting of the cubic relation between the local and non-local signals.
+It is also important to notice that the extracted values for the energy gaps, local and non-local, are at least a factor of two larger than previously reported \cite{Endo2019}, reaffirming the high quality of our samples.